Skip to main content

 • If 3DS is not required, transaction initiation is immediately successful.
 The returned status in the response will indicate this, and a corresponding webhook will be sent.

-• Alternatively, if 3DS verification is required by the user, the transaction status will be pending, and you will need to redirect the user to complete this step.
+• Alternatively, if 3DS verification is required by the user, the transaction status will be pending, and you will need to redirect the user to complete this step (as described below).

 danger